akivaschiff/israel-trade-app/README.md

-# Israel Trade Data App
+# Israel Trade

-AI-powered chat interface for exploring Israeli import/export trade data (2023-2025).
+Interactive visualizations and AI-powered insights for exploring Israeli import/export trade data (2023-2025).

 ## 🎯 What This App Does